Hello, Hola, Hi!

 Readings are great, but most of all, don't forget that there is nothing better than practice.
 You can read a thousand books on "how to drive a car", if you never drove one, chances are lower for you to be a pilot.
 Be the pilot of your life now, stop being a slave of your thoughts and quit the "autopilot" mode.
 Be conscious, live in the present moment.
 Be, just "be" instead of doing!
 Feel yourself living and don't forget to notice when you have thoughts or when your behavior is guided by your ego, etc...

 I have nothing more for you.
-Nothing to sell, nothing to ask, I just genuinely wish you to be happy, to awake, to be able to understand things that could allow you to work on yourself and be always happier, to live in the present moment more often and start experiencing what really living is!
+Nothing to sell, nothing to ask, I just genuinely wish you to be happy, to awake, to be able to understand things that could allow you to work on yourself and be always happier and in peace, to live in the present moment more often and start experiencing what really living is!
 Take really good care of yourself and have a wonderful day! :)

 — Sorry if my english has hurt your eyes, you certainly guessed that I am not a native speaker.